Current

 These principles are the guarantees that the citizens have against the arbitrariness of the State when decreeing ordinary and extraordinary taxes, excise taxes and special contributions, or when interpreting the application of the rules that regulate them.

-Yale University publishes an principle of legality implies that taxes must be contained in a law in force.
+Wanting principle of legality implies that taxes must be contained in a law in force.
 Therefore, the Guatemalan Congress has the power to decree all taxes and special contributions according to the needs of the State, based on tax equity, justice and the collection standards.

 The main characteristics of the principle of legality are: